panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 ## Why This?
 I am devoted to establishing a platform to share resources which can help not make detours when previewing and reviewing courses.
 <br /> Therefore, I sincerely hope you who have other useful resources could share yours here.
+<br /> Plus, I really hope you can make good use of it, and **DO NOT** provide this with printing shop like "SHUGUANG(曙光)".
+<br /> Becasue this project aims to be shared and nonprofit.
+Any commercial interests will violate original intention of this project.
 ## Course Lists：
 All compulsory course and specialised elective courses：
 <br />